 }

-The Exa MCP server includes these tools:
+The Exa MCP server includes several powerful tools:

 {